 Even if you’re not into house hacking or real estate, and prefer to take a different path, having a plan is key.
 Sticking to your guns and ensuring your investable liquidity is reinvested on not spent elsewhere, you can build asset classes that fit your level of risk and interests.
 For some, this means that index fund investing makes them sleep better at night, others prefer to actively search for houses to flip- but your investing pathways should reflect your own values of risk and reward.

 How much income do you plan to earn, and how can you level up your earnings, or reduce your taxes owed to pocket as much cash as possible?
 Can you side hustle, trim expenses or leverage assets you already own to help you do more?

 Taking time to both critically and creatively decide how you want to earn income today, in five years, and in fifteen will be a part of your wealth creation toolkit.
 Of course, being cognizant of that earned income to avoid lifestyle inflation is also key.
 What you earn is as important as what you save!

 Decide How You Will Approach Asset Creation

 How will you create assets, and what assets excite you the most?
 Do you own a home, or would you get fired up about starting your own business?
 The various assets you can create and cultivate can be just as unique as your overall approach to FI.

-Creating assets, and seeing regular purchases that can be turned into income generating assets is a way to differentiate your thinking from the mainstream.
-Are you spending money on assets that reflect your values, a desire to learn and grow and preferred level of management?
-Knowing this is key to generating a life and a plan for wealth that fits you.
+Creating assets, and seeing regular purchases that can be turned into income-generating assets is a way to differentiate your thinking from the mainstream.
+Are you spending money on assets that reflect your values, a desire to learn and grow, and preferred level of management?
+Knowing this is key to generating both a life and a plan for wealth that fits you.